Bias-Aware Inference in Fuzzy Regression Discontinuity Designs: Numerical Illustrations

-We now compare the practical performance of our bias-aware AR CS to that of alternative procedures though a Monte Carlo Study.
-We consider a number of data generating processes with varying curvature of the conditional expectation functions, richness of the running variable's support, strength of identification.
-Specifically, we simulate $X_i$ from either a continuous uniform distribution over $[-1,1]$ or a discrete uniform distribution over $\{\pm1/15,\pm2/15,\ldots \pm 1\}$; and let
+In this subsection, we compare the practical performance of our bias-aware AR CS to that of alternative procedures through simulations.
+We consider a number of data generating processes calibrated to the data from \citet{battistin2009retirement} with varying curvature of the conditional expectation functions, richness of the running variable’s support, and strength of identification.